tkchafin/resistnet/README.md

-# DENdriscape
+# ResistNet
-A collection of software tools for examining spatial patterns of diversity and differentiation in dendritic ecological networks (=DENs).
+Software for examining spatial patterns of diversity and differentiation in dendritic ecological networks (=DENs).
 Note that the contents of this directory are a work in progress.

 ### Table of Contents:
 1. [Installation](#installation)